saurabhchaturvedi08/slack-chatbot/README.md

    - python app.py

 - Your Slack app should now connect via Socket Mode.
 Once active, any message sent in Slack that matches the specified pattern will be processed by the chatbot, which will generate a response using the Groq model and send it back to the channel

+## Code Structure Overview

+- **app.py:**
+  Contains the main code which:

+  - Loads environment variables.
+  - Initializes the Slack Bolt app.
+  - Sets up the LangChain conversation using a custom prompt and conversation memory.
+  - Listens for incoming messages and handles responses.

+- .env:
+  Stores API tokens and keys needed for Slack and Groq integration.

+- requirements.txt:
+  Lists all the Python packages required for the project.

+## Customization

+- **System Prompt**:
+  The system prompt at the start of the conversation can be customized in the code to better suit your bot’s personality or purpose.

+- **Conversation Memory**:
+  Adjust the ConversationBufferWindowMemory parameter k to change how many previous messages the bot remembers.

+## License

+This project is licensed under the MIT License.

+## Contributing

+Contributions are welcome!
+Feel free to open issues or submit pull requests for enhancements and bug fixes.

+## Acknowledgments

+- Slack Bolt for easy Slack integrations.
+- LangChain for conversational AI frameworks.
+- Groq for providing powerful LLM capabilities.